unexist/blog/_drafts/nomad.md

 Normally, our next step should be to install some kind of load balancer, add ports and addresses of our instances to it and call it a day.
-This involves lots of manual tasks and also invites problems like changes of addresses and/or ports, whenever [Nomad][] has to make a new allocation for an instance.
+This involves lots of manual labor and also invites problems like changes of addresses and/or ports, whenever [Nomad][] has to make a new allocation for an instance.

 Alas, this is pretty common problem and already solved for us.